 You must provide accurate and up-to-date information including:

-• Travel information (including travel dates, your destination, flight and accommodation details);
+Travel plans (including travel dates and times, destination, flight and accommodation details

-You can choose to have a representative, such as a team manager or parent, file your Whereabouts information on your behalf, if you wish.
-However, you are responsible for the accuracy and timing of any information submitted - and any consequences should the Whereabouts information be incorrect or incomplete.
+You can choose to have a representative, such as a team manager, partner or parent, file your Whereabouts information on your behalf.
+However, you are responsible for the accuracy and timing of any information submitted, and any consequences should the Whereabouts information be incorrect or incomplete.

-Going on holiday does not excuse you from your Whereabouts responsibilities.
+Going on holiday or being injured does not excuse you from your Whereabouts responsibilities.
 You must still have accurate whereabouts for every day of the year, no matter what you’re doing.

-We appreciate that sometimes you may not always know the details of your schedule ahead of time or you may need to update your Whereabouts due to unforeseen circumstances.
-Last minute changes should be a last resort and, where possible, you should fill out your Whereabouts before any trips.
-In an emergency, you can quickly update your Whereabouts on the go through the Athlete Central App.
+We appreciate that you may not always know the full details of your schedule in advance, or that you may need to update your Whereabouts due to unforeseen circumstances.
+You must update your Whereabouts at any time if your plans change or details were not previously known.
+Updates must be made as soon as possible and always before the relevant 60‑minute timeslot.
+You can quickly update your Whereabouts on the go through the Athlete Central app.

 Retiring from sport